karinchung/risk/README.md

 ## Nice to Haves
 * Reset button
-* Beta version that's about point collection instead of cell division
+* Splash page to host this game and another game that's points based
 * Fix breakpoints for tablet and mobile
+* Tie movement to keys

 ## Bugs being worked on
-* If you have a cell with 1 in it, instead of going away, it divides into two cells with 1 body
+* If you have a cell with 1 in it, instead of going away, it divides into two cells with 1 in both of them

 ## Credit
 Images from Jason Moran, 3D artist.
 His website can be found [here](http://jasonmoran3d.com/)

-Popup modal from an MIT opensource plugin found [here](http://dev.vast.com/jquery-popup-overlay/)
+Popup modal from an MIT open source plugin found [here](http://dev.vast.com/jquery-popup-overlay/)